 To find joint positions, we employ a unique method called Human Pose Estimation.
 It utilizes a machine learning technique called Random Decision Forests (RDFs) that learns what common human poses look like to a depth camera.
 When the depth camera is then pointed at a person, the software simply feeds the images to the trained RDF, which then estimates where the person's joint positions are.
 This method is very robust, and is in fact also used by the Microsoft Kinect to estimate human pose.

 So how does motion tracking technology help patients rehabilitate after surgery?

 With motion tracking technology at our disposal, we can create reliable software applications that patients can conveniently interact with during their post-operative recovery.
 An even greater benefit is that patients can utilize this technology in the comfort of their homes.
 At Reflexion Health, for example, our FDA cleared software system, VERA uses motion tracking technology to monitor a patient’s participation to a prescribed physical therapy program while the patient is recovering at home.
-When patients perform their home exercises, VERA guides them through each exercise, measures their motion, and provides them real time audio-visual feedback.
+When patients perform their home exercises, VERA guides them through each exercise, measures their motion, and provides them with audio-visual interaction.
 Simultaneously, VERA captures this data and sends it to the patient’s treating physical therapist, who is able to monitor and communicate with them remotely.

 And according to Reflexion Health’s Chief Clinical Officer Anang Chokshi, DPT, since 90 percent of a patient’s total rehabilitation takes place outside of in-person physical therapy visits, motion tracking technology can help patients do their exercises properly when they are at home and away from professionals that monitor them only during in-person visits.
 It’s also extremely convenient and engaging.